 Criminal Justice Careers

-The criminal justice field has rapidly changed in the digital era and with the expansion of law enforcement and anti-terrorism agencies at the federal, state and local level.
-A Masters in Criminal Justice can thrust you into the upper levels of the field by giving you cutting-edge information about how the field has changed alongside tried and true theories, methods and personal development that are highly demanded.
+The criminal justice field has rapidly changed in the digital era and with the expansion of law enforcement and anti-terrorism agencies at the federal, state, and local levels.
+A Masters in Criminal Justice can thrust you into the upper levels of the field by giving you cutting-edge information about how the field has changed alongside tried and true theories, methods, and personal development that are highly demanded.

 After earning your degree, you can be qualified to work in the following criminal justice careers:

 - Forensic Science Technician